-COM 502 Theory and Practice in Communication and Persuasion (3) fall only fall only Theoretical exploration of communicative and persuasive practices as applied in various contexts.
+COM 502 Theory and Practice in Communication and Persuasion (3)

+Theoretical exploration of communicative and persuasive practices as applied in various contexts.
 Surveys classical, modern, and contemporary theories of persuasion.

 COM 505 Methods in Applied Communication Research (3)

 Examination of the intellectual, practical, and ethical dimensions of engaging in applied research.
 Emphasis on empirical and quantitative methods.